-Kingston has three schools dedicated to children with complex special educational needs.
+Kingston has four schools dedicated to children with special educational needs and disabilities.

 Bedelsford School is a Foundation Special School for children age 2 to 19 years.
 The school offers a specialist range of provision to support children with physical disabilities, profound and multiple learning difficulties, multisensory impairments and complex learning disabilities including complex health needs.

 St Philip's School

 St Philip’s School is a special educational needs school for young people aged 9 to 19 years.
 All students have Education, Health and Care Plans.
 The school caters for a range of ability levels that might be designated moderate learning difficulties, and additional needs such as Autism.
 Parents/Carers should indicate St Philip’s School as their preference at their child’s Year 5 Annual Review or Year 6, at the latest, if the Annual Review is held early in the Autumn Term.

 Spring School is run by the Ambitious about Autism Schools Trust, a Multi-Academy Trust that develops schools to provide autistic children and young people with specialist support.
 Spring School will admit children and young people from age 4 to 19 years with a primary diagnosis of autism spectrum condition (ASC).

 The school opened to pupils in September 2023 on a temporary school site on Coombe Road in Norbiton.
 Spring School will occupy the site for the 2023-24 academic year while work on a permanent Moor Lane site is completed.

 Orchard Hill College & Academy Trust (OHC&AT) Post 16 SEND Campus